-ESWP’s success is linked to the high quality professional development opportunities that were provided to teachers via week-long summer institutes and through afterschool video conferencing giving the teachers in isolated communities the opportunity to interact with colleagues on a regular basis.
+ESWP’s success is linked to the high-quality professional development opportunities that were provided to teachers via week-long summer institutes and through afterschool video conferencing giving the teachers in isolated communities the opportunity to interact with colleagues on a regular basis.

 While creating the programs ESWP staff worked closely with the Inyo County Office of Education (ICOE) in the recruitment of teachers, dissemination of the project goals, the incorporation of content standards, and multi-cultural pedagogy.
 Teacher professional development took place through intensive summer institutes then continued throughout the school year by the use of videoconferencing, connecting participating teachers throughout Inyo County.
-The ICOE staff was instrumental in coordination and facilitation of the teacher professional development institutes and after-school videoconferencing.
+The ICOE staff was instrumental in the coordination and facilitation of the teacher professional development institutes and after-school videoconferencing.

 - Align curriculum and assessment with standards

 - Use hands-on, inquiry approaches to teaching

 - Use strategies for helping students develop academic language

 - Use research-based strategies to help students build deeper content understanding

 - Increase awareness of multicultural issues in science education

 - Develop familiarity with scientific tools that can be used in the field for monitoring